 Design-build firms provide clients with a single point of contact for both the design and construction phases of a project.
 The design-build company assumes the responsibility and contractual risk for every aspect of a project — from estimation to architecture, engineering, subcontracting, construction, and post-construction.
 They also manage all necessary subcontracts with companies that will provide services for your project such as specialty trades, equipment vendors and materials providers.

-While this method can provide some simplicity, there is sometimes less flexibility as well.
+While this method can provide simplicity, it comes with less flexibility.
 Working with multiple independent professionals gives you the power of choice.
-Your project might benefit from the checks and balances and oversight created when working with a professional design firm and a builder under separate contracts, each reporting directly to you.
+Your project can benefit from the checks and balances and oversight created when working with a professional design firm and a builder under separate contracts, each reporting directly to you.

 The bottom line

 Whether you choose to work with an architect, interior designer or builder first, they will all ultimately work together to deliver the best project that suits your needs.
-Hiring your architect or designer at the same time you hire your contractor may have benefits as well, depending on the size and scope of your project.
+For large projects, consider hiring your architect or designer at the same time you hire your contractor.

 At Pro.com we have a deep network of highly skilled architects and interior designers that we enjoy working with and are happy to recommend for your projects.